JuyeeMyeong/web_project_cse316/README.md

 To use data.sql file, you have to go to MySQL Command Line Client and write a command: source _your sql file path_

+or, you can go to MySQL Workbench
+'open a SQL script file in a new query tab' button and run this data.sql file.

 In the project directory, you can run:

 ### `npm install`